jeyrb/hass_supernotify/README.md

 ### Persistent

-Place a notification on Home Assistant application screen
+Place a notification on Home Assistant application screen.

 ## Setup